fxmaster/price-chart/README.md

 # price-chart
-Parser to store prcie history of goods
+Parser to store price history of goods